hexakinetica/HexaArm-Mini/README.md

 Since that initial release, the design has gone through multiple mechanical and electrical changes.
 As a result, the current hardware no longer fully matches the original revision published in this repository.

-This repository is preserved as a reference for the earlier version and its design approach, while ongoing development and active support are now focused on version 2+.

 ---

 ## Version 2